Education Entry Payment

 - when your Pensioner Education Supplement starts

-For example, if you became eligible for Education Entry Payment in June 2016, you will receive subsequent payments in June each year you qualify for Education Entry Payment.
+For example, if you can get Education Entry Payment in June 2016, you’ll get payments in June each year if you remain eligible.

 - Carer Payment

 - Widow B Pension, or

 - Wife Pension